VirginiaEzemaduakor/SQL-Projects/Customers-Products-Analysis.md

 The conclusion conveys the three aims of this project:
 1. *Which products should we order more of or less of?*

-   Analysing the query results of comparing low stock with product performance we can see that, 6 out 10 cars belong to 'Classic Cars' product line.
+   Analyzing the query results of comparing low stock with product performance we can see that, 6 out 10 cars belong to 'Classic Cars' product line.
 They sell frequently with high product performance.
 As such we should re-stock these frequently.

 2. *How should we tailor marketing and communication strategies to customer behaviors?*

-     Analysing the query results of top VIP customers and top least-engaged customers in terms of revenu or profit generation, we need to offer loyalty rewards and priority services for our top VIP customers to retain them.
+     Analyzing the query results of top VIP customers and top least-engaged customers in terms of revenu or profit generation, we need to offer loyalty rewards and priority services for our top VIP customers to retain them.
 			  Also for top least-engaged customers we need to solicit feedback to better understand their preferences, expected pricing, discount and offers to increase our sales.